 - Are you happy with your current conversion rates?

 - Does your site provide the desired level of engagement?

 2. Determine your needs

 After you determined your vision by setting goals, it’s time to look at what your organization really needs.
 The following list of questions should help you start to identify your organization’s web needs.
 I would recommend that the needs are also prioritized, it’s a good way to communicate importance of tasks to the web development firm and can come in handy if the project scope needs to be modified.

 - Are your constituents and internal stakeholders happy with the graphic design of the site?

 - How does your website look on mobile devices?

 - Are you happy with how your site shows up in search results and in social media?

 - Do the current web technologies meet your organization’s needs?

 3. Determine your limitations

-What you don't know might hurt you.
-However, admitting that you don't know what you don't know is not a fault.
-Knowing your organization's strengths and weaknesses enables you to find the right people to hire.
-Here's a list of questions that help you figure out what limitations your organization might have.
+What you don’t know might hurt you.
+Some problems might easily be solved by a new free WordPress plugin or two, but it’s important to recognize when you need outside help.
+Knowing your organization’s strengths and weaknesses enables you to find the right people to hire.
+Here’s a list of questions that help you figure out what limitations your organization might have.

 - Do you have a web/technology team?